selimhamidou/selimhamidou.github.io/_posts/2023-05-13-I_Created_A_Weather_App_To_Avoid_Looking_Out_The_Window.markdown

 categories: jekyll update
 ---

 Hey!
 I am a nerd.
 I enjoy finding new ways of building some new developments, and I have to confess.
 This hobby is taking me some time.
 So, to avoid looking out the window and keep focus, I needed this app, and I am really proud of this one.
-Everytime I connect to Salesforce and I am on my Home page, I can see what is the weather like, without moving from my chair, or asking to Google(even this one is not really an argument: to get some informations about the weather, my LWC has to ask to an API, so it's the same...the difference is that, with my development, I've automated all this process).
+Every time I connect to Salesforce and I am on my Home page, I can see what is the weather like, without moving from my chair, or asking Google(even this one is not really an argument: to get some information about the weather, my LWC has to ask to an API, so it's the same...the difference is that, with my development, I've automated all this process).
 So, if you want to see how I did, keep reading!
 <h3>Step 0: Before we begin this development</h3>
-Before we begin, we have to choose an API and to authorize an endpoint.
-We've choosen an API called weatherapi, and created a remote site setting for the occasion(in order to tell Salesforce that this connexion is legit).
+Before we begin, we have to choose an API and authorize an endpoint.
+We've chosen an API called weatherapi and created a remote site setting for the occasion(to tell Salesforce that this connexion is legit).
 ![Weather App Remote Site Settings](/Images/weather_app_remote_site_settings.jpg)

 The next thing to do is to create a custom metadata type called Key_Weather_API__mdt.
 We add a custom field of type text, Key__c.
 Then, we can create our record on this custom metadata type, which will store our token.